-The purpose of the Medical Scholars Research Program (MSRP) is to foster the development of medical students into physician scientists who, in addition to patient care, will pursue clinical, population or basic research.
-The research experience offered by the MSRP exposes students to the broad variety of medical research ongoing at the University of Mississippi Medical Center (UMMC), helping stimulate and promote students to consider careers in academic medicine.
+The MSRP fosters the development of medical students into physician scientists who, in addition to patient care, will pursue clinical, population or basic research.
+The research experience offered by the MSRP exposes students to the broad variety of medical research ongoing at UMMC, helping stimulate and promote students to consider careers in academic medicine.

-The MSRP initiates with an education seminar given to first year medical students which explains the concept of the MSRP as well as promotes the benefits of research in the practice of medicine.
+The MSRP initiates with an education seminar given to first-year medical students which explains the concept of the MSRP and promotes the benefits of research in the practice of medicine.
 Interested students may apply to the summer portion of the MSRP ("Summer of Research").
 After a competitive application process, selected students participate in a 10-week summer research experience under the direction of a faculty research mentor at the end of their first year of medical school (M1).
 Students are provided a $4,000 stipend.

 Subsequently, interested students (typically >75% of "Summer of Research" participants) apply to the "Full-Option" MSRP program which allows them to continue research throughout their medical education (M2-M4).
 Students are provided a $5,000 grant to help cover research supplies, books, other material essential for training, and travel costs.
 Participation in the MSRP culminates in students presenting their original research at a national meeting and/or publishing their research in a peer-reviewed scientific journal.
 This important accomplishment is noted on the student's medical degree with the annotation "Medical Student Research Scholar."